 Manufacturers and others of materials and transportation equipment will work together for:

-- the development of materials joining technologies,and on:
+- the development of materials joining technologies,

 - individual projects (development of innovative structural materials such as steel, aluminum, titanium, magnesium, and CFRP materials) in pursuit of commercialization that takes advantage of Japan's technological edge.